 The permanent audit file (Perm File) consists of documents or contracts of audit significance beyond the current audit period.
 Audit documentation is a crucial aspect of planning and performing audits.
-There is a saying that if the work is not documented, it’s called as not done at all.
-So, documentation shall be robust in the audit files.
+There is a saying that if the work is not documented, it’s called not done at all.
+So, the documentation in the audit files shall be robust.

-I think the above-cited reasons are enough to stress the importance of audit documentation and Perm Files.
+The above-cited reasons are enough to stress the importance of audit documentation and Permanent files or Perm Files.

-- Entity Incorporation Documents which includes Membership Interest Purchase Agreement, Memorandum of Association or Article of Associations, etc.
+- Entity Incorporation Documents include Membership Interest Purchase Agreement, Memorandum of Association, Articles of Association, etc.

-- Agreements and contracts entered by the entity such as Long-term debt Contracts, Purchases, Sales Agreements, operation agreements such as security contracts, housekeeping contracts, etc. These agreements are long term in nature.
-In other words, these agreements tenure will be for more than a year.
-So, those are form part of Perm Files.
+- Agreements and contracts entered by the entity, such as Long-term debt Contracts, Purchases, Sales Agreements, and operational agreements such as security contracts and housekeeping contracts, are long-term in nature.
+In other words, they will last more than a year.
+So, those are part of the Perm Files.

 - Engagement Letters